xmatters/xm-labs-step-workplace-post/README.md

 * [workplace.jpg](media/workplace.jpg) - Logo for the Workplace step in xMatters Flow Designer

 # Workplace
-[Facebook's Workplace](https://www.workplace.com/) brings all the neat stuff that we love Facebook for to, well... the workplace.
+[Facebook's Workplace](https://www.workplace.com/) brings all the neat stuff that we love Facebook to, well... the workplace.

-I've seen a lot of customers take up this product recently.
-Usually one of the first things they want to do is create a group in Workplace for Major Incidents - to broadcast any current issues and demonstrate that the resolution is in hand.
-Often customers then extend this to post into the group of particular teams any communications relating to that team, a callout, escalation or an FYI for an interesting service.
+I've seen a lot of xMatters customers take up this product recently.
+Usually one of the first things they want to do is create a group in Workplace for Major Incidents so they can broadcast any current issues and demonstrate that the resolution is in hand.
+Often customers then extend this to post information relevant to a particular team straight into their own group, like a callout, escalation or an FYI for an interesting service.

 All this of course requires a way to automatically post to a Workplace group from xMatters so you don't have to take time out of your incident to copy and paste the details over.
 Once you have this custom step in your communication plan you'll be able to do just that.

-It may be that this step is the ultimate aim of your flow, or it may be that his is just one of the many things you want xMatters to do as part of your process, either way this is a really easy step to setup and a quick win.
+It may be that this step is the ultimate aim of your flow, or it may be that his is just one of the many things you want xMatters to do as part of your process.
+Either way this is a really easy step to setup and a quick win.
 Don't be put off by the idea of a custom step either.
-This is very often someone's first custom step and it's not uncommon to hear them say "*that was easy*" a few minutes after they open up Flow Designer.
+This is very often someone's first custom step and it's not uncommon to hear "*that was easy*" just a few minutes after they open up Flow Designer.

 # Create the Custom Step
 Here is the configuration and script you will require to create the Workplace custom step.

 On the **Developer** tab in xMatters, click **Edit** next to the communication plan you need this step in and then click **Flows** in the menu.
 Open the Flow Designer for any of the forms/flows.
 On the **CUSTOM** tab in right had toolbar you will find the **Create a custom step** button, click it.
 Fill in the details as shown in the following sections.

 Once you have the custom step created you'll be able to use it over and over again in any flow in this com plan.